fredp1edu/airlinesurvey_netbeans/README.md

 Next to do:

+1. Index the airlineName field in the airline_codes table to make searches faster for the autocomplete form field.

-1. The first project I jimmy-rigged a standard html select box to act as an autocomplete component of the airline name input.
+2. The first project I jimmy-rigged a standard html select box to act as an autocomplete component of the airline name input.
 It’s a bit problematic as the alignment with the input box changes with different browsers and there’s currently no keyboard control for the selections.
 I can adjust those things or just opt for a pre-made jquery autocomplete setup.
 Also I have the autocomplete using Ajax to connect to a servlet.
 Wondering if the Ajax is necessary or can just have the servlet do all the work.

-2. Add more particular verification to both back-end and front-end (email names, flight numbers, no digits in person names, etc.).
-Clean up javascript coding.
-Finish creating jsp error page.
+3. Add more particular verification to both back-end and front-end (email names, flight numbers, no digits in person names, etc.).
+Clean up javascript verification coding.
+Finish creating jsp error page in case javas.

-3. have beans pre-clean text inputs for intruder coding (forgot to do that).
+4. Have beans pre-clean text inputs for intruder coding (forgot to do that).

-3. Study up on EL and tags, apply if and where necessary.
+5. Study up on EL and tags, apply if and where necessary.
 Look into applying Spring framework (once I learn it).

-4. Design and develop a manager login and dashboard page so only manager can look at and modify database data.
+6. Design and develop a manager login and dashboard page so only manager can look at and modify database data.
 Move survey display page to manager view only.

-5. This is a git of the netbeans version of the app, where it was originally made. have to make a maven version and then deploy to AWS or google cloud.
+7. This is a git of the netbeans version of the app, where it was originally made.
+Have to make a maven version and then deploy to AWS or google cloud.